pietersap/dataminds-azureML-tensorflow-face/readme.md

 ## 0.2 Input files

 Input files are read from the azure ML shared folder by the training script.
-These files are not present in this repository.
-To reproduce this project, provide the input files in your own shared directory.
-Required files include:
+These files are [can be downloaded here](https://drive.google.com/file/d/1dOnKL4UoUhzccjY93o66gYkwd_Ljjm-F/view?usp=sharing).
+Save the files to the Azure ML shared directory on the compute target (see 2.1).

 1. Haarcascade_frontalface_default.xml (for the cascade face detector, included in the opencv-python library)
 2. The FACENET model file and weights in Keras format (both .h5 files).
 When adapting the code slightly, you could also use a .h5 file with contains both the model and the weights.